What Does it Take to Be a Gaming and Sports Book Writer or Runner?

 - Collect bets in the form of cash or chips, verifying and recording amounts.

-Things a Gaming & Sports Book Writer or Runner Should Know How to Do
+Gaming & Sports Book Writer or Runner Required Skills

-Below is a list of the skills most Gaming and Sports Book Writers and Runners say are important on the job.
+These are the skills Gaming and Sports Book Writers and Runners say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.